 - In a medium bowl, whisk together the flour and salt.
 Set aside

-- In the bowl of an electric mixer, cream the butter and sugar at least 3 minutes, until light and fluffy.
+- In the bowl of a stand mixer using the paddle attachment, beat butter and sugar at least 3 minutes, until light and fluffy.

 - Beat in egg and vanilla.

-- Gradually, add the flour mixture and mix until incorporated.
+- Gradually, add the dry ingredients and mix until incorporated.

 - Bake 14-16 minutes.
 The cookies will not brown, but the centers of cookies should be semi-firm to the touch.
 Remove from the oven.